 Our staff have pioneered hospital and community-based clinical teaching of pharmacy students in Australia and are national leaders in translational research, particularly incorporating the use of information technology.

 The Bachelor of Pharmacy at the University of Tasmania is world-class, providing some of the broadest work experience opportunities and leading to some of the highest graduate job outcomes in Australia.

-Also available are a number of postgraduate programs including the Master of Clinical Pharmacy, Master of Pharmaceutical Pharmacy, and research opportunities with staff in our highly successful Unit for Medication Research and Education (UMORE) in the Faculty of Health.
+Also available are a number of postgraduate programs including the Master of Clinical Pharmacy, Master of Pharmaceutical Pharmacy, and research opportunities with staff in our highly successful Unit for Medication Research and Education (UMORE) in the College of Health and Medicine.

 Careers in pharmacy

 Pharmacy is a great career option if you are interested in working in healthcare or with people, and are confident in biology, chemistry and mathematics.

 Pharmacists are medication experts.
 When you study pharmacy you will learn about the role of a pharmacist, how medications and dosages are created, and how medications work in the human body.
 You will also gain experience in community, hospital and other pharmacy practice sites as you learn how to use medications to manage medical conditions.

 With these skills you will then be equipped to decide if you want to continue your career as a community or hospital pharmacist, or if you want to move into a role in government, pharmaceuticals or research.

 Pharmacy is a professional health career.
 After graduating with a Bachelor of Pharmacy, you can go on to complete a 12-month intern training program to become eligible for registration as a pharmacist with the Australian Health Practitioner Regulation Agency (AHPRA).